lexieernst/phase_0_unit_1/week_2/4_Your_Own_Website_Solo_Challenge/my_reflection.md

 * What would you like to add or change about the site next?
 * Was it difficult to apply the material you learned?
 Did you find anything in your research you thought was super cool?
 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.

+#Working on my site was surprisingly fun!
+It was difficult at first to get the hang #of it, but after awhile the directions became more clear and I was able to get #creative.
+I never realized how much work went into the layout of a site - it's #something I have always taken for granted!
+I'm having trouble with my style sheets.